soponpunth/concurrent-nodejs/README.md

 # concurrent-nodejs
-Simple class to control concurrent model along with asynchronous nodejs
+Simple class to perform multiple asynchronous tasks and return the whole pack of data after every function finished